lecy/SyracuseLandBank/docs/index.md

 Some description here.

 ### Permits
-Permits issued by the City.
-Relevant variables of the data include: Type, Value and Location.
+This dataset includes permits issued by the City of Syracuse.
+For better analysis, we have grouped the data in four large categories: 1) Residential Properties, 2) Commercial Properties, 3) Demolitions and 4) Installations and Repairs.
+Relevant variables of the data include: Type, value and location of permits.
-Permit locations were geocodedand aggregated by Census Tract.
-This allows to show the total number of permits and their value per Census Tract.
-Subsets can be made according to the type of permits.
-For example: Residential and/or Commercial new constructions and remodelations, installations, etc.

 #### [Permits geocoding and formating process](Permits_Wrangling.html)
 This is a description of the geocoding process and the formatting of the dataframes.